Continuing Education for Every Medical Doctor and Registered Dietician

 According to British nutritionist Patrick Holford,

-High dosages of ascorbate have been found to be clinically effective and may cure many diseases and conditions, making the strong case that ascorbic acid (C6H8O6) is not a vitamin in the commonly used sense of the word.
+High dosages of ascorbate have been found to make many people feel better, making the case that ascorbic acid (C6H8O6) is not just a vitamin in the commonly used sense of the word.

 Flashback: 86 Years Ago...